When Death Occurs

 When a death occurs at a hospital or nursing home, the medical staff should complete all necessary legal steps.
 Family needs to notify the medical staff that Simply Cremation & Funeral Care will handle arrangements so they can have you sign any necessary release paperwork.

 Today, more people with terminal illnesses are electing to spend their last moments at home under the care of hospice.
-In this situation, you need to notify Hospice that Simply Cremation & Funeral Care is the funeral home of your choice.
-They will then take care of all necessary legal requirements.
-Many times when someone has a terminal illness, the family will elect to make pre-arrangements with us so that they are not overwhelmed with the many important decisions at the time of death.
+In this situation, family needs to notify hospice that Simply Cremation & Funeral Care is the funeral home of choice.
+Hospice will address all necessary legal requirements.
+When someone has a terminal illness, their family will typically choose to pre-plan funeral arrangements to reduce the number of decisions made at the time of death.

 In these situations, immediately call 911.
 The police and emergency medical personnel will then determine the appropriate steps to be taken.
 Often, the police can release the deceased directly to our funeral home.
 However, in certain cases, the body may need to go to the Medical Examiner’s office so that they can determine the cause of death.

 We can coordinate with a local funeral director at the place of death and can often save families money by making the arrangements on their behalf.
 We will arrange transportation for the deceased and make contact with your family, either immediately or within 24 hours, depending on your availability and the circumstances.